1494 (12th September)

 1533 (28th October)

-Francis’ son, Francis, married Catherine de Medici at the Eglise Saint-Ferreol les Augustins in Marseilles.
+Francis’ son, Henry, married Catherine de Medici at the Eglise Saint-Ferreol les Augustins in Marseilles.

 1534 (20th April)